Kurumi78/AutoRefinedInstaller/README.md

 This is a script to automatically install TopazTK's Re:Fined mod to a game of Kingdom hearts 1, Kingdom Hearts 2, and Kingdom hearts BBS.
 (This does not install the Refined mod for Dream Drop at this time.)

+This also automatically installs the Offline Patch for the game.

 ### Intructions

  1.Download the Script